cvionnet/AspnetCore-Clean_architecture_demo/README.md

 - launch the project
 - navigate to : https://localhost:5001/swagger/index.html

-ℹ️ : *database scripts are not include*
+ℹ️ : *database scripts are not included*